arjunnair22/KiKiCourriers/README.md

 # KiKiCourriers

-Install python 3 latest version.
+#Install python 3 latest version.

+#Make sure the python is in environment path

-In the root of the project run the following command
+#In the root of the project run the following command

-python main.py
+#python main.py